-To prevail against strong competitors, we must carefully pick our battles and stay focused despite distractions.
+To prevail against strong competitors, we must pick our battles and stay focused despite distractions.
 This frequently means pursuing goals beyond money.
-A good strategy provides a litmus test for new opportunities, identifying which ones can help the business build long term competitive advantages vs. short term results.
+A good strategy offers a litmus test for new opportunities: focus on those that create competitive advantage vs. short term wins.
 The rest should be ignored.

 The strategy model below was drawn from the book “The Discipline of Market Leaders” and has been adapted for use by digital publishers and website investors.
 It starts by defining how we wish to compete relative to everyone else publishing content in our space.
-Once we understand this, we can set appropriate priorities elsewhere in our operations so we’re focusing all of our efforts on things which will move the business forward.
+This high level vision sets the tone for the rest of our efforts.

 The model itself lays out three basic ways to win: